jstitch/MambuPy/docs/source/mambu_rest.rst

 REST module of MambuPy implements communication with Mambu using Mambu's REST API.

-V1 of MambuPy implements v1 of `Mambu's API REST
+V1 of MambuPy implements v1 of `Mambu's REST API
 <https://api.mambu.com/v1>`_.
 There's work in progress to implement v2
-of MambuPy, which will use `Mambu's API REST v2
+of MambuPy, which will use `Mambu's REST API v2
 <https://api.mambu.com/>`_.

-Basically, MambuPy REST is a set of classes in Python that uses `requests <https://docs.python-requests.org>`_ module to communicate with Mambu's API REST.
+Basically, MambuPy REST is a set of classes in Python that uses `requests <https://docs.python-requests.org>`_ module to communicate with Mambu's REST API.

 As all modules in MambuPy, REST module must be configured with a user with correct permissions with API access rights.